brocklab/cashier/README.md

-##  Cash in on Expressed Barcoded Tags (EBT) from NGS Sequencing Data.
+##  Cash in on Expressed Barcode Tags (EBTs) from NGS Sequencing Data

 Bash and python scripts at your fingertips.

 This arsenal defaults to our particular brand of barcoding amplicon data, but it's easily relatable to your line of work.

 Processes barcode sequencing data from both amplicon and scRNAseq sources, and enables working with 5' UMI adapters.
-Things are getting interesting.

-We also use starcode, a radically fast minimum levenshtein clustering tool, to adapt for random sequencing error in the extracted barcodes.
+We employ starcode, a radically fast minimum levenshtein clustering tool, to compensate for sequencing error in the extracted barcodes (and UMIs).